LucaSchwan/dsa-bot/README.md

 # DSA Discord Bot

+There exists an fork of this project at https://github.com/TobenderZephyr/dsabot, it exceeds what I've tried to do here by miles so check it out and please use it over this.

 This is a Discord Bot that can be used for the german P&PRPG "Das Schwarze Auge" or "The Dark Eye" in english.
 The Bot can be used to roll dice and keep track of the In-Game Money as well as the life points.

 # Commands